Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Some (counter)examples

 (e) We compute

-Now, since $\delta_{\ZZ}, \delta_{a+\ZZ} $ are weakly almost periodic measures their Fourier--Bohr coefficients exists with respect to any van Hove sequence, and they are independent of the choice of the van Hove sequence \cite{LS2}.
-Therefore,
+Now, since $\delta_{\ZZ}$ and $\delta_{a+\ZZ} $ are periodic measures, their Fourier--Bohr coefficients exists with respect to any van Hove sequence, and they are independent of the choice of the van Hove sequence, see for example \cite{LS2}.
+Therefore, we have

-Since $\widehat{\delta_\ZZ}=\delta_\ZZ$, the claim follows.
+Since $\reallywidehat{\delta_\ZZ}=\delta_\ZZ$, the claim follows.

 (f) By (d), we have

 and

 Now,